 Oh, and Their favorite Toy

 Remember doing word searches or playing handheld video games on those long car rides as a kid?
 Dogs need to stay entertained too!
-Bringing their favorite toy or two can help them stay happy while traveling, especially if you will be covering long distances.
+Buy their favorite toy or two from a pet shop near you that can help them stay happy while traveling, especially if you will be covering long distances.

 A Warm Blanket or Towel